Psychopaths must keep their true nature hidden.

 14. They have a reduced startle response.
 This is apparently related to decreased activity in the amygdala, a structure in the brain related to fear and other emotions.
 If you’re walking down the street with a beau and he or she doesn’t flinch when a car backfires, watch out.

 15. They participate in dangerous or extreme sports and activities.
-Psychopaths may get their thrills from flying lessons, BASE jumping, brain surgery (hopefully only if they’re a qualified neurosurgeon), driving fast, juggling machetes, having sex in public places, or carelessly cheating on their wives.
+Psychopaths may get their thrills from flying lessons, BASE jumping, brain surgery (hopefully only if they’re a qualified neurosurgeon), driving fast, juggling machetes, hitch hiking, having sex in public places, or carelessly cheating on their spouse.
 In order to feel excitement, psychopaths need high risk and intensity.

 19. Their speech is prolific.
-They can deliver running monologues that are frequently intriguing.
-They may deliver a soliloquy like an actor alone on a stage, ignoring your attempts to respond.
+They can deliver a running monologue or a soliloquy like an actor alone on a stage, ignoring your attempts to respond.

 A soliloquy is defined as “a device often used in drama when a character speaks to himself or herself, relating thoughts and feelings, thereby also sharing them with the audience, giving off the illusion of being a series of unspoken reflections.”
 When someone makes you feel as if you’re watching a play, think “psychopath.”

 20. They engage your curiosity.
 The psychopath will capture your attention, even though you may have had no interaction.
 You feel intrigued, and although you won’t be able to figure out exactly what it is that made you take notice, you will wonder about it.
 They seem to have caught your attention even while doing the most mundane thing, such as just standing on the other side of the room (and while not even seeming to notice you).
 You feel it must mean he or she is an intriguing person, one you should get to know better.